openaps/docs/docs/docs/walkthrough/phase-0/edison-explorer-board-Mac.md

 * Enter your password that you set earlier

 ![Login to your rig](../../Images/Edison/Rig_login_time.png)

+* Run `ping google.com` to make sure your rig is online.
+If your rig shows up as online successfully, you can enter control-c to exit the ping.
+If the rig isn't online, go back and check your /etc/network/interfaces and /etc/wpa_supplicant/wpa_supplicant.conf files above: you probably either missed a step or made a typo.

 * Enter these three lines, one-at-a-time (the first line will run fast, and the second and third lines may take several minutes to complete)